Walker (Star Wars): All Terrain Scout Transport (AT-ST)

-The All Terrain Scout Transport (AT-ST) is a two-legged mech walker introduced briefly in The Empire Strikes Back and featured extensively in Return of the Jedi.
+The All Terrain Scout Transport (AT-ST) is a two-legged mech walker introduced briefly in the Battle of Hoth in The Empire Strikes Back and featured extensively in the Battle of Endor in Return of the Jedi.
 These vehicles were designed to screen and protect the flanks of slower moving AT-ATs and the larger tanks used by the Empire.
 Due to their design and movement, they are often dubbed as a "chicken walker".
 The name Scout Walker is also used to refer to an AT-ST. This name was used for the official toy instead of the AT-ST name.
-Used in the battle of Endor and also used in the battle of Hoth.

 An AT-ST also appears briefly in Rogue One: A Star Wars Story, patrolling Jedha City following an attack by Saw Gerrera's forces.
 A modified AT-ST later appears in The Mandalorian under the possession of a group of raiders, as the Empire has ceased to exist by the time of the series.
 An updated model of the AT-ST is used by the First Order in The Last Jedi.
 Shortly before the film's climax, an AT-ST is commandeered by BB-8.

 Video games such as Star Wars: Rogue Squadron and Shadows of the Empire (in a much expanded Battle of Hoth) include numerous AT-STs, and these can be destroyed by direct shooting from the player's craft, in contrast to the heavily armored AT-ATs which have to be tripped by tow cables.
 AT-STs are also player-controllable units in several real-time strategy games.